 How Do You Prune a Mango Tree?

-Most of trimming mango trees is common sense.
-Keep in mind the goals to remove diseased or dead wood, open the canopy and reduce height for ease of harvest.
+Most times, trimming mango trees is just common sense.
+Keep in mind the goals to remove diseased or dead wood, open the canopy, and reduce height for ease of harvest.
 Pruning to maintain height should begin when the tree is in its infancy.

-First, a heading cut (a cut made in the middle of a branch of shoot) should be made at about 3 inches.
+First, a heading cut (a cut made in the middle of a branch or shoot) should be made at about 3 inches (7.5 cm.).
 This will encourage the mango to develop the main three branches which form the scaffold of the tree.
-When those scaffold branches grow to 20 inches long, a heading cut should again be made.
-Each time the branches reach 20 inches in length, repeat the heading cut to encourage branching.
+When those scaffold branches grow to 20 inches (50 cm.) long, a heading cut should again be made.
+Each time the branches reach 20 (50 cm.) inches in length, repeat the heading cut to encourage branching.

 Remove vertical branches in favor of horizontal branches, which help the tree to maintain its height.